intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

 INC best practices, we recommend you use **Summit Scratch Datasets Filesystem** to store all open access datasets.
 As this filesystem is a *community* resource, please remember:
  - **Always** check owner and group permissions for directory structure and files
- - Include a README.txt or similar file to describe the dataset (include data use agreements as needed and exporiation dates for locally stored files)
+ - Include a README.txt or similar file to describe the dataset (include data use agreements as needed and expiration dates for locally stored files)
- - Do not store any derivative/computational output data -- these files must be moved to your team's PetaLibrary allocation
+ - **Do not store** any derivative/computational output data -- these files must be moved to your team's PetaLibrary allocation
  - Use clear naming conventions for all files